amitsingh-codes/Porfolio/README.md

 This is my portfolio

 <br>
-need to add js here so have taken a break from this
+(need to add js here for my vision as I want high level animation so have taken a break from this to learn that)